xcp-ng/xcp-ng-org/docs/troubleshooting/windows-pv-tools.md

 # Windows Agent / PV-Tools

+Common issues with Windows PV tools.

-## "Windows Management Agent failed to install" directly after installing it
+## Windows Management Agent failed to install

 ### Cause
 There was an issue with the installing of the drivers certificate, so the drivers did not load silently.